Car Key Stuck in Ignition

 A car key stuck in the ignition or when your car keep won’t turn is a common problem that is usually easy to resolve.
 A stuck key is not the same as a broken key — in the latter case, the head of the key breaks off when you attempt to turn it.
 This will usually require removing the broken portion of the key by inserting a pair of needle-nose pliers or extraction tool into the lock cylinder.

-If the car key is stuck in the ignition and does not appear to be broken, there are several steps you can to try and get your key unstuck.
+If the car key is stuck in the ignition and does not appear to be broken, thy these three simple steps.

 - “Unlocking” the steering wheel – Many vehicles feature a locking mechanism that activates when the steering wheel is turned too far to the left or right.
 This will also prevent the removal of the key.
 Turning the wheel in the opposite direction can release the lock and enable you to take the key out of the ignition.